anastakic/OS1/README.md

 ## Kernel thread management and synchronization

+Implementation of a small time-sharing operating system kernel.
+The solution implements and allows concurrent execution of multiple user-written threads on an Intel 8086 compatible CPU.

-System is implemented in C++ (90s version, before C++98 standard), supported by bcc 3.1 compiler.
-Some parts were written in assembly for Intel 8086 and compatible processors.
+Multithreading operating system is implemented in C++ (90s version, before C++98 standard).
+Some parts of code are written in assembly for Intel 8086 processor.
-Targeted (host) operating system: Windows 7 (32-bit) Required compiler: BCC (Borland C++ Compiler), version 3.1 Memory model: huge
+Required compiler: BCC (Borland C++ Compiler), version 3.1 Memory model: huge
 Source/header/library file names should not be longer than 8 characters